-At MOP9, following discussions between the CEPA WG members, CE/EAAFP, Vice Chair and various Partners such as Wetlands International, it was concluded that if Partners had no objections to the Strategy and Action Plan in its current form, it could be approved in principle at MOP9, and revised by the CEPA WG intersessionally with a view to its formal adoption at the next MOP.
+At MOP9, following discussions between the CEPA WG members, CE/EAAFP, Vice Chair and various Partners such as Wetlands International, it was concluded that if Partners had no objections to the Action Plan in its current form, it could be approved in principle at MOP9, and revised by the CEPA WG intersessionally with a view to its formal adoption at the next MOP.

-The minor revision (in red text, Annex 1) has been completed and the final version is provided for approval by Partners.
-As a broad summary, the CEPA Strategy and Action Plan is targeted at diverse implementers of the EAAFP including Government Partners, Intergovernmental Organisations (IGOs), International and National Non-Governmental Organisations, Site Managers as well as local and indigenous communities.
-It encourages the use of communication and education tools to raise awareness of the Flyway and its importance so that people at local, national and international levels participate in and support actions that will contribute to the conservation of migratory birds and their habitat.
+The minor revision has been completed and the final version is provided for approval by Partners.
+As a broad summary, the CEPA Action Plan is targeted at diverse implementers of the EAAFP including Government Partners, Intergovernmental Organisations (IGOs), International and National Non-Governmental Organisations, Site Managers as well as local and indigenous communities.
+It encourages the use of communication and education tools to raise awareness of the Flyway and its importance so that people at local, national and international levels participate in and support actions that will contribute to the conservation of migratory waterbirds and their habitat.

 Decision

-The 10th Meeting of Partners to the EAAFP formally adopt the attached CEPA Strategy and Action Plan 2017-2021
+The 10th Meeting of Partners to the EAAFP formally adopt the attached CEPA Action Plan 2019-2024

 Annex 1